 Many aspiring nurse practitioners choose to earn their BSN and then work for a number of years as an RN before returning to school to become an NP.

-On the other hand, if you choose to become an NP without taking time to work in between your degrees, it may be possible in as little as 3-5 years in total.
+On the other hand, if you choose to become an NP without taking time to work in between your degrees, it may be possible in as little as three to five years in total.
 Students who enroll in the Accelerated Direct-Entry MSN at Regis, for example, can earn their BSN and MSN in three years.
 It is then possible for those students to complete their DNP in as little as an additional two years, if desired.